Mission of the Mary A. Rackham Institute (MARI)

 University Center for Language and Literacy (UCLL) offers intensive language and literacy evaluations and intervention services for children, youth, young adults, and adults

-University Center for Child and Family (UCCF) provides mental health services to children, couples, and families
+University Center for the Child and Family (UCCF) provides mental health services to children, couples, and families

 U-M Psychological Clinic provides mental health services to adults over 18 years of age